-40 Miller Field Sub-alternatives.
-Seawall construction under the NED Plan (Seaward) could 41 impact the recently constructed multi-use path; however, the USACE would replace it with a 42 functional equivalent in the form of a promenade.
-The location of the promenade on top of, or 43 behind, the seawall would have differing impacts on recreation.
-A seawall topped with a 44 heavily-trafficked promenade through the middle of the vegetated dune community may create 45 an enforcement issue for the NPS.
+Miller Field Sub-alternatives.
+Seawall construction under the NED Plan (Seaward) could impact the recently constructed multi-use path; however, the USACE would replace it with a functional equivalent in the form of a promenade.
+The location of the promenade on top of, or behind, the seawall would have differing impacts on recreation.
+A seawall topped with a heavily-trafficked promenade through the middle of the vegetated dune community may create an enforcement issue for the NPS.
 Alternatively, the visitor experience behind the dune may be different than what visitors currently experience, or would experience on lands adjacent to NPS lands.
 For Sub-alternative 1 (Landward), locating the buried seawall landward of Hangar 38 at Miller Field could result in a loss of some recreational fields and a trail currently occupying that area.
-For all sub-alternatives, beach access would be maintained and impacts to recreation would be minimal.
-Under any alternative, there would likely be no noticeable impact to sea breezes or the microclimate.
+For all subalternatives, beach access would be maintained and impacts to recreation would be minimal.
+Under any alternative, there would likely be no noticeable impact to sea breezes or the microclimate, and there are no requirements to relocate, replace, modify, or restore any NPS facility at Miller Field.